tom-kerr/bookmaker/README.md

     ./bookmaker.py --root-dir /path/to/my/bookprojects

-When processing multiple books, one book will be processed at a time, with each operation split across multiple cores.
+When processing multiple books, one book will be processed at a time, with each operation split across multiple cores when available.

 If one does not care to edit the computer generated crop boxes, one can pass the following combination of arguments to derive the digital formats immediately after processing: